blended-zio/blended-zio/docs/core/index.md

 CODE_INCLUDE lang="scala" file="../blended.zio.core/src/main/scala/blended/zio/core/config/LazyConfigString.scala" doctag="descriptor" title="Descriptor"

 Essentially we define a class `LazyConfigString`, which instances will eventually hold the resolved config value.
-Making the class `sealed` and `abstract` ensures that new instances can only bo created from within the companion object.
+Making the class `sealed` and `abstract` ensures that new instances can only be created from within the companion object.

 Within the companion object the case class `Raw` can be instantiated with Strings read from the config sources.
 Also, within this class the `evaluate` method holds the effect describing the resolution of the raw config string to a real value.
 Essentially we are deferring the resolution to a `StringEvaluator` service.